LarsNorlander/dev-diary/README.md

 ### 2:46 PM

 I've finished up aligning everything and now I'm experimenting with web fonts.
 It's kinda tough getting something that looks great together.
 Once I finish up with all the design work, I'll try making it more responsive.
 The current design only works for mobile and is abysmal for desktop.

+## June 25, 2018

+### 6:26 PM

+I've figured that I was starting to take up too much time on my tribute because I was doing something that was waaaaay too complicated for my level.
+So I've decided to fork the project and replace it's content.
+This time around, it's a tribute to Elon Musk.
+I've read his biography a while back and I thought, "He's a pretty cool dude.
+I could probably do a tribute to him instead."